0xjon0/Pubs/Markdown_Execution_Framework_(MEF).md

 - Use **access controls**, **.gitignore configurations**, and **two-factor authentication (2FA)** on Version Control & Sync platforms.

 ### Mobile Access & Device Security
-- Syncing MEF components to mobile increases the risk of **device theft or unauthorized access**.
+- Syncing LEF components to mobile increases the risk of **device theft or unauthorized access**.
 - Use **device encryption**, **secure lock screens**, and **multi-factor authentication (MFA)** on all cloud-synced services.

-## Best Practices for Secure MEF Implementation
+## Best Practices for Secure LEF Implementation
 ✅ **Use private storage or self-hosted sync solutions** for sensitive Markdown data.

 ✅ **Enable encryption for local files** and **secure cloud storage with MFA**.